canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 2a.
 If we want the datasource to store/load evdocs, we need to create a Connector Center in Workspace Admin section as shown below:
    ![](../img/connector_center.png)

 Some extra parameters are available:
 * **Connector Name**: The connector name installed on Envision server (it is the javascript file name, see [connector installation](#connector-installation))
 * **Datasource Document retention period**: if you want to keep a cache of the evdoc on Envision side (to speed up the load process), you can specify a retention period here.
 If you don't want to keep a copy of the evdoc in Envision server, select "Delete immediately after save".
 * **Web Creator File Menu**: To show the File/Recent/Open file menu in Envision WebCreator
 * **Web Creator Insert Local Drive**: To allow the user to select assets from the local drive or not

-NOTE: if you use the Embedded WebViewer in the datasource, please make sure `PLM embedded Viewer Grp` is selected in the Teams list
+> NOTE : if you use the Embedded WebViewer in the datasource, please make sure `PLM embedded Viewer Grp` is selected in the Teams list

 2b.
-If we only want the datasource for assets (images/3D...), we can use a regular Center and enable the functionality as shown below:
+If we only want the datasource for assets import (images/3D...), `and the evdoc is only stored in Envision Server` we can use a regular Center and enable the functionality as shown below:
 ![](../img/hybrid_center.png)

 3. We need to provide the connector configuration.
 This configuration will be passed to Connector SDK when it will run.